skit-ai/tech/_posts/2022-01-18-complexity-of-conversations.md

 industry is the frame-filling model that roughly needs learning _intents_ and _entities_ for each utterance.

-These frameworks or algorithms can be measured on their resource consumption.
+These frameworks, or algorithms, can be measured on their resource consumption.
 We can start with sample complexity of conversations as the resource and create statements like the following:

 > Under framework $$f$$, you need an order of $$N$$ data points to supervise a
 > voice bot of class $$k$$ to achieve a success rate of $$R(N)$$[^3].

-This is non-surprising and is mappable to the statistical learning problem.
-What is interesting is to see how we go ahead and define these classes and frameworks which we will do in a later post.
+This can be mapped to the statistical learning problem and abstractions can be translated from there.

+Having set the groundwork here, we will tackle the more interesting problem of complexity class definitions in a later post.

 [^1]: The sibling system could be non-existent, or backend human agents who can
     take over the more co plex conversations, or complex parts of running